jeffgbutler/practical-functional-java/docs/refactoringExercise.md

 2. Make Pure Functions (start with `src/main/java/exercises/refactoring/AwfulScriptGeneratorRefactored`)

-   - Change the `void addInsertStatementForCell(List, String, Cell)` method to `String getInsertStatementForCell(String, Cell)`
+   - Change the `void addInsertStatementForCell(List, String, Cell)` method to `Optional<String> getInsertStatementForCell(String, Cell)`
-   - Change the `void addInsertStatementsForRow(List, Row, String)` method to `List getInsertStatementsForRow(Row, String)`
+   - Change the `void addInsertStatementsForRow(List, Row, String)` method to `List getInsertStatementsForRow(Row, String)` - For now use `Optional.ifPresent` to add the statement only if it exists
    - Change the `void addInsertStatementsForRow(List, Row)` method to `List getInsertStatementsForRow(Row)`

 3. Look for Stream Opportunities

    - Look at the `List getInsertStatementsForRow(Row, String)` method.
 This method skips the first cell and then generates a line if there is an authority flag.
 This can easily be turned into stream operation with `skip`, `filter` and `map`.
 The new method should only be one line and should return `Stream<String>`.
+Note:
-Note: you can use the `utilities.Utils.stream` method to stream the cells from the row.
-Row is Iterable, but there is no built in JDK method to turn an Iterable into a Stream.
+      - You can use the `utilities.Utils.stream` method to stream the cells from the row.
+Row is Iterable, but there is no built in JDK method to turn an Iterable into a Stream
+      - You can use a construct like `.filter(Optional::isPresent).map(Optional::get)` to deal with the `Optional<String>` returned from `getInsertStatementForCell`.
    - Look at the `List getInsertStatementsForRow(Row)` method.
 This method returns statements for a row if there is a valid user ID, or an empty list.
 We'll work on making this cleaner in the following step, but for now change the method to return `Stream<String>` and return either the stream from the method changed above, or `Stream.empty()`
    - Look at the `List generate(Sheet)` generate method.
 This method can be changed to stream the rows from the Sheet, flatten all the subsequent streams, and collect the result into a list to return.
 Again, use the `utilities.Utils.stream` method to stream the rows from the sheet and the new method should only be one line long.